-New museum The Box in Plymouth opens on September 29, and I’ve had a sneaky peek to see what’s inside that kids will love.
+New museum The Box in Plymouth opened in September 2020 and I had a sneaky peek to see what’s inside that kids will love.

 And the answer is – absolutely LOADS!